 - specific aims

-- specific learning outcomes.
+- specific learning outcomes

 - a syllabus

 - a reading list

 - a teaching and learning pattern

-- a method of assessment
+- the methods of assessment

-The module code - a unique reference number consisting of:
+The module code is a unique reference number consisting of:

-- 2-4 letters = the department to which the module belongs - 2-4 numbers = the first of which indicates the level of study, the latter of which are specific to each module. - In some cases module code might include a letter instead of a number.
+- 2-4 letters = the department to which the module belongs. - 2-4 numbers = the first of which indicates the level of study, the latter of which are specific to each module.

+TOP TIP Use module codes to file your notes • In some cases module code might include a letter M instead of a number.